smitdighe/Undertow/README.md

 - **pgvector for dedupe** — replace the in-memory O(n) cosine scan with an indexed nearest- neighbour query.
 - **Auth on the incident read paths** — close the unauthenticated list/stream endpoints.
-- **Deployment** — frontend to a serverless host, backend + worker to an always-on container.